mefengl/what-i-read/README.md

 https://www.lesswrong.com/posts/ZHWiCM4QmX8WwYajH/goal-factoring-1 , the goal is not the smallest unit of desire

 https://www.lesswrong.com/posts/dvzwqLbpSK2nD8Yvn/aversion-factoring , the aversion is not the smallest unit of "don't want"

+09

+https://www.lesswrong.com/posts/3Jggtk5otfDoL7Lpq/turbocharging , remind me to consider the gap between the amusement park and the real world

+https://www.lesswrong.com/posts/hBKnkx8xvmhGZPdmg/goodhart-s-imperius-1 , brain will take us to the goal, but "The map is not the territory"

+https://www.lesswrong.com/posts/QKpmPBpyCdNbBKAdR/systemization , the system is the goal, always systemize, but not systematize everything